 are fine, except:

-Need a way to distinguish between consanguineal and affinal kin.
+Need a way to distinguish between consanguineal and affinal kin (I’ll work on this during pilot testing).

 And don’t need pictures of people.
 Just the houses.

-Skip the customary membership in the first round?
+Skip the customary membership in the first round of data collection, it won’t change anyway.

 How is the food security variable ranked?
+Also, can be moved down around income.
+That way everything below is asked repeatedly and the demographics only need an update question after T1.

-Eliminate the number of crops and just use the two question MacArthur scale: https://sparqtools.org/mobility-measure/macarthur-scale-of-subjective-social-status-adult-version/
+Repeated Surveys (for each adult in the household (need to be linked to the demographic data).

 Cooperation/Support measures

 Sometimes we all need to borrow larger amounts of money (e.g. more than $20).
 Think back to some recent times you've borrowed a large amount of money from someone, who did you borrow money from?